 Advertiser Disclosure: This site is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.

-Perhaps my favourite frequent flyer programme besides from Miles & More has to be Air Canada’s Aeroplan.
+Perhaps my favourite frequent flyer programme, besides Miles & More, has to be Air Canada Aeroplan.
 While I love Miles & More with all of my heart, the programme has quite high redemption rates for premium cabin travel in addition to imposing fuel surcharges on nearly every single airline.

-Air Canada’s Aeroplan frequent flyer programme is my second favourite in that the programme has a number of valuable benefits to it.
-The most valuable transferrable points currency (in my opinion) is American Express’ Membership Rewards points, which transfer to Aeroplan instantly at a 1:1 ratio.
-While most people would argue that Starwood Preferred Guest points are the most valuable, they don’t instantly transfer to any programme meaning that if you’re booking last minute, it can be nearly impossible to use SPG points.
+Air Canada’s frequent flyer programme is my second favourite in that the programme has a number of valuable benefits to it.
+The most valuable transferable points currency (in my opinion) is American Express’ Membership Rewards points, which transfer to Aeroplan instantly at a 1:1 ratio.

 Another reason why I love Aeroplan is that they have an incredible website – which is really easy to use and works 99% of the time.
 In comparison, United Airlines’ website is downright terrible and errors out virtually every single time I try to look up a complex routing involving three or more flights.
-You can use Aeroplan’s website to book travel on all Star Alliance flights (except temporarily on Avianca) as well as other partner airlines, and if for some reason the website doesn’t work or your desired routing isn’t available online – Aeroplan’s phone agents are the most competent in the industry.
-They are based in North America and are all well trained and smart – not like with United Airlines or American Airlines.
-You won’t have to hang up and call again if what you want to book is available and legal.
+You can use Aeroplan’s website to book travel on all Star Alliance flights, and if for some reason the website doesn’t work or your desired routing isn’t available online – Aeroplan’s phone agents are the most competent in the industry.

 Aeroplan doesn’t charge fuel surcharges on a number of partner airlines including Turkish Airlines and SWISS, therefore it is possible to redeem your miles to virtually all Star Alliance destinations and not have to pay ridiculous fuel surcharges – which in my opinion need to be eliminated on award tickets.